Pre-School Class

 • Naming each metal inset shape, using metal insets with activity variations and extensions

-• Differentiating between patterned objects and matching accordingly
+• Differentiating between and matching patterned objects

 • Refining the senses through grading and matching activities such as: